- Undergraduate Admissions+

 Led by our Access Fellow, Dr Peter Claus, Pembroke's outreach work is targeted at areas of London and the North West of England, while other Oxford Colleges have special connections with other regions (to find out which College is linked with a particular area see the Oxford University admissions pages).

-If you are a teacher at one of Pembroke's link schools and would like enquire about school visits or other access opportunities please contact Kirsty Simpson (Academic Administrator for Undergraduate Admissions and Outreach).
+If you are a teacher at one of Pembroke's link schools and would like enquire about school visits or other access opportunities please contact Kirsty Simpson (Admissions and Access Officer).

 These resources are useful for both language teachers and for those considering studying languages at undergraduate and postgraduate level.